KBLU (AM)

 KBLU (560 kHz) is a commercial AM radio station in Yuma, Arizona.
 It is owned by El Dorado Broadcasters and airs a talk radio format.
 The studios and offices are on West 28th Street in Yuma.
 The transmitter is off South 20th Avenue in Yuma, at West Main Canal Road.

 KBLU is powered at 1,000 watts, non-directional by day and using a directional antenna at night.
 With its low dial position, KBLU can be heard around much of Southwest Arizona and Southeast California, including the communities of El Centro, Brawley and Blythe.
 It also covers parts of Baja California and Sonora, Mexico.

 Programming

 Weekday mornings begin with a local news and conservative talk show hosted by Russ Clark.
 The rest of the weekday schedule is made up of syndicated talk shows, including Rush Limbaugh, Sean Hannity, Glenn Beck, Dave Ramsey, Clyde Lewis, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.
 Weekends include shows on money, health, pets, law, real estate, house repair and technology.
 Weekend syndicated hosts include Kim Komando, Bill Handel, Leo Laporte and Bill Cunningham.
 Some hours are paid brokered programming.
-Most hours begin with world and national news from Westwood One News.
+Most hours begin with world and national news from Fox News Radio.